w3c/scribejs/README.md

 The script has been rewritten from scratch on top of `node.js`.
 The "entry point" of the package is the `index.js` file, which accepts the following command line arguments:

 ```
+scribjs [options] [filename]
--d date: Date for the minutes in ISO (i.e., YYYY-MM-DD) format.
+[--date|-d] date:    Date of the meeting in ISO (i.e., YYYY-MM-DD) format.
                      Default: today
--w wg:   Name of the IRC channel used by the group.
+[--group|-g] group:  Name of the IRC channel used by the group.
-         Default: dpub (just for testing…)
--i file: Local file name or a full URL for the IRC log.
-If not set, the date
-         and the wg is used to retrieve the IRC log from W3C’s date
-		 space using the conventions of RRSAgent
--c file: Local configuration file in JSON format (see below).
-Command line
+[--config|-c] cfile: Configuration file in JSON (see below).
+Command
-         arguments have a higher priority.
+                     line arguments have a higher priority.
--o file: Where to put the output; otherwise goes to the standard
-         output
+[--output|-o] ofile: Output file name.
+See below on how the final output is chosen.
+[--repo|-r]:         Whether the output should be stored in a github repository.
+                     Default: false
 ```

 ### Configuration files